 - Anecdotal qualitative feedback from decision makers within the departments utilizing equipment, sensors and software.
 However, decision makers predominantly are not end users of what was sold to that client.

-- Front of firewall monitoring of hypothetical performance scenarios and reporting to the folks behind the firewall who, again, are managers and decision makers rather than end users; and
+- Front of firewall monitoring of hypothetical performance scenarios.
+Then reporting to the folks behind the firewall who, again, are managers and decision makers rather than end users; and

-- Far too much guesswork about factors contributing to customer experience.
+- Too much guesswork about factors contributing to customer experience.
 These assumptions, over the long haul, impact customer success and customer retention.

 Tech Teams create your best chance to capture End User Experience.